aposhiana/slydog/LEVEL_DESIGN_GUIDE.md

       "name": "Final Discovery",
       "description": "The final piece of the puzzle reveals the truth.", "hint": "Look for the final witness.",
-      "dependencies": []
+      "condition": "needs to ask about the final piece of evidence", "dependencies": []
     }
   },